joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 It can be explained in this way:

 > If the type design can match the requirements, the corresponding logic implementation can be done. -->

+### Can't use **this variable**

+The `jsx-sfc` is a syntax extension for functional components, although it uses the syntax structure of `object method`, but it's only to better reflect the visual perception.
+Its features are exactly the same as functional components, so there is no `this variable`.

 ### Why pass in TS generics like this